 The poem beings with the title word ‘Ever’ being closely repeated in ‘Even’.
 This begins a style that is continued throughout the poem, with O’Rourke ensuring that the poem must be read closely in order to not confuse very similar homophones.
 The decision to start with ‘Even now’, suggests that O’Rourke has been considering the answer to this problem for quite some time, beginning the poem in a position that insinuates the thought process is much longer than just these 14 lines.

 The choice of verb in ‘grasp’ suggests an impossibility, the ease of slipping out of one’s ‘grasp’ reflecting the escaping meaning of the words O’Rourke is trying to define.
 Indeed, she is trying to wrestle with terms like ‘nothing’ and ‘never’, things that are abstract and therefore cannot quite be ‘grasped’.
-This words on more than one level, both not being able to literally ‘grasp’ something abstract, and also not understanding something being depicted as out of one’s ‘grasp’.
+This works on more than one level, both not being able to literally ‘grasp’ something abstract, and also not understanding something being depicted as out of one’s ‘grasp’.

 The repetition of the ’n’ sound carried across ‘nothing’ and ‘never’ begins the alliteration within Ever, this being the first case of many.
 The second example of this comes directly in the second line, ‘unholdable, unglobable’ being close homophones, with the similar beginning ‘un’ and end ‘dable’ giving the words a close pronunciation.
 Indeed, there is only a very slight difference between these two words, the ‘hol’ being changed to ‘glo’, only a tiny deviation.
 This is one of the first markings of O’Rourke’s linguistic games.

-The repetition of ‘never’ is also noted heavily within these first five lines, O’Rourke ensuring that the reader is tongue tied as she cycles through these similar words.
+The repetition of ‘never’ is also noted heavily within these first five lines, O’Rourke ensuring that the reader is tongue-tied as she cycles through these similar words.
 The double use of a question mark, ‘Never?
 Never ever again to see you?’
 Stands as the first moment of clarity within the poem.
 The shock and disbelief in the double question mark notes an odd tone of uncertainty from O’Rourke.
 She does not want to believe that she will never see her loved one again.

 Another moment of clarity is written on the sixth line, ‘I know death is absolute forever’.
 The poet understands that death is forever, and that now her loved one has died she will never be able to see them.
-So instead of coming to terms with this, she creates a complex linguistic system which diverts attention from this reality, instead trying to define impossibly abstract concepts like ‘nothing’.
+So instead of coming to terms with this, she creates a complex linguistic system that diverts attention from this reality, instead of trying to define impossibly abstract concepts like ‘nothing’.